klpn/LifeTable.jl/README.md

 | t | Remaining number of years to live at a given age.
 | e | Life expectancy at a given age.

-The function `CauseLife` takes two arguments: a lifetable returned by `PeriodLifeTable` and a vector of the same length as the number of rows in the life table, with the proportion of deaths at a given age caused by a specific disease (or another cause).
+The function `CauseLife(lifetable, causefreq)` takes a lifetable returned by `PeriodLifeTable` and a vector of the same length as the number of rows in the life table, with the proportion of deaths at a given age caused by a specific disease (or another cause).
 It returns a DataFrame with the following columns:

 | Column | Description